2nd Grade to 4th Grade

 Stephen Satlow is an eight-year-old boy living in Brooklyn, New York, which means he only cares about one thing-the Dodgers.
 Steve and his father spend hours reading the sports pages and listening to games on the radio.
 Aside from an occasional run-in with his teacher, life is pretty simple for Steve.

-This is probably going to be the one and only sport centered book I review on this blog.
-I’m just not into sports.
+This will probably be the one and only sport-centered book I review on this blog.
+Im just not into sports.
 I only read this book because I thought it was an interesting story.
-It wasn’t until I brought the book home that I realized it was based on a true story.
-I felt really dumb because it said so right on the book cover at the very bottom.
+It wasnt until I brought the book home that I realized it was based on a true story.
+I felt really dumb because it said so right on the book cover at the bottom.
+In my defense, the print is pretty tiny.

 I liked baseball as a kid.
-I didn’t like to watch it on TV, but I liked playing in my front yard and at the park.
-I usually just played with my dad and he would throw me the ball and I would hit it and run the bases while my dad chased me with the ball.
-My parent signed me up to play baseball with a team for some reason I didn’t understand then and still don’t understand now.
+I didnt want to watch it on TV, but I enjoyed playing in my front yard and at the park.
+I usually just played with my dad, and he would throw me the ball, and I would hit it and run the bases while my dad chased me with the ball.
+My parent signed me up to play baseball with a team for some reason.
 It was really boring.
-I don’t mean to insult baseball players and/or people who love baseball but it’s really boring waiting to be brought out to bat and standing out in the field.
+I dont mean to insult baseball players and/or people who love baseball, but its boring waiting to be brought out to bat and standing out in the field.
 I played one time and never went back.
 My parents were happy because they were bored too.

-Let’s talk about a serious topic: prejudice and discrimination.
-I’ve never understood how someone can hate another person based on the color of their skin or where they come from.
-Maybe that’s just because I was born in this time period and how I was raised.
-Sometimes I wonder what my opinion would be if I had been born in another time period.
+Lets talk about a serious topic: prejudice and discrimination.
+Ive never understood how someone can hate another person based on the color of their skin or where they come from.
+Maybe thats just because I was born in this time period and how I was raised.
+Sometimes I wonder what my opinion would be if I had been born in another time.

 A study found that a 3-hour baseball game involves an average of just 18 minutes of actual play time.